ma-bourassa/elementaryos_post_install/README.md

 # Elementaryos_postinstall

-This script provide a GUI to install third party softwares on Elementary OS Loki.
+This script provide a GUI to install third party softwares on Elementary OS Juno.
 The script will automatically install Git and Gdebi unless they are already installed.

 ![Screenshot](elementaryOS_zenity.png)